Python Cheat Sheet For Beginners

 Python, often called “the Swiss Army knife of programming languages,” is known for its simplicity and readability.
 It’s a high-level language, making it a superb choice for beginners.
 Here are some Python basics you should know:

-• Its clear and concise syntax makes it easy to learn and work with, making it the ideal language for both beginners and experienced programmers.
+• Its clear and concise syntax makes it easy to learn and work with, making it the ideal language for beginners and experienced programmers.

 Python Cheat Sheet for Beginners